Experts should be consulted for flood mitigation in Odisha: Cong | Science-Environment

 - India

-With floods having become almost an annual phenomenon in Odisha, the state Congress unit on Friday urged the BJD government to convene a meeting of experts and leaders of all parties to find out a permanent solution to deal with the calamity.
+With floods having become almost an annual phenomenon in Odisha, the state Congress unit has urged the BJD government to convene a meeting of experts and leaders of all parties to find out a permanent solution to deal with the calamity.

 The Congress leader pointed out that as many as 10 lakh people in 15 districts were affected in the twin floods, which also damaged crops over nearly 20 lakh hectares.